-A Lent of the Lord of the Rings reflects (fifth annually) on the beauty and depth of J.R.R.
+A Lent of the Lord of the Rings reflects on the beauty and depth of J.R.R.
 Tolkien’s classic The Lord of the Rings over the Roman Catholic season of Lent.
 As a period of pause, reflection, and pilgrimage, Lent provides a structured time to read and savor this marvelous tale bookended by the Christian rituals and events that so inspired Tolkien’s mind.
-From February 25th through April 26th, the author encourages others to read The Lord of the Rings alongside him for the first or one hundredth time: a detailed schedule of days and passages can be found under the “Reading Plan” section.
+From February 21st through April 22nd, the author encourages others to read The Lord of the Rings alongside him for the first or one hundredth time: a detailed schedule of days and passages can be found under the “Reading Plan” section.
 For those curious about the choices of those dates, they allow the Fellowship to depart from Rivendell on Ash Wednesday and arrive at Mt.
 Doom on Good Friday.

 Michael Fischer is an higher education researcher and writer outside Washington, DC.
 A graduate of Georgetown University, he has been described by close friends as “hobbit-like” and “a ridiculous Tolkien fanatic.”
 He hosts an annual Lord of the Rings movie marathon (extended editions, of course) every December that includes a seven-course hobbit meal.